MAMware/court-jurdroids/docs/development.md

     # Install main dependencies
     pip install -r requirements.txt

-    # Install development dependencies (if a separate file exists)
+    # Install development dependencies for testing and linting        tools, needed only if you are developing or contributing to       the code.
+    pip install -r requirements-dev.txt

+    # Install the optional dependencies that contains libraries       for data analysis, visualization, or running local                transformer models, needed only if you plan to perform those      specific tasks.
-    # pip install -r requirements-dev.txt
+    # pip install -r requirements-optional.txt

 ```
-*(Note: If you don't have a separate `requirements-dev.txt`, ensure tools like Black, Flake8/Ruff, pytest are listed in the main `requirements.txt` or install them manually within the venv).*

 4.  **Configure Backend LLM Access:**
     Set up your LLM API keys and other necessary configuration by creating and editing a `.env` file in the project root directory.